SandeepPoonia30/flipkart-cx-ijs/README.md

 ## High-Level Overview

-1. Customer Input: The code begins by collecting customer input.
+**1. Customer Input:** The code begins by collecting customer input.
 This includes:

    - Item value
-Presence/absence of product
+   - Presence/absence of product
-Presence/absence of product image
+   - Presence/absence of product image
-Resolution and Disposition Determination: Based on the customer input, the code uses decision logic (e.g., if/else statements or switch cases) to determine the appropriate:
+   - Resolution and Disposition Determination: Based on the customer input, the code uses decision logic (e.g., if/else statements or switch cases) to determine the appropriate:

 Resolution (how to solve the issue)
 Disposition (final status of the complaint)